aloundoye/aloundoye/README.md

 Full-Stack Developer
 --------------------

-I am a Full-Stack Software Engineer more focused on the front end with strong knowledge of software design, development, and testing.
+I am a Full-Stack Software Engineer more focused on the Backend with strong knowledge of software design, development, and testing.
 I help companies to build complex web applications with JavaScript and modern technologies.

 * 🌍  I'm based in Dakar, Senegal
 * 🖥️  See my portfolio at [my website](https://portfolio-aloundoye.vercel.app)